 The Coriolis effect, winds and UK weather

 Now we know about the Hadley, Ferrel and Polar cells, let’s take a look at how all that translates to what we see at the Earth’s surface.
-As a result of the Earth’s spin, each cell has prevailing winds associated with it, and we also have jet streams, all influenced by something called the Coriolis effect.
-This explains why air moves in a certain direction around an area of low pressure, and why trade winds exist.
-It also gives us an idea of why we see certain weather in and around the UK.
+Each cell has prevailing winds associated with it and jet streams within them, which are influenced by the Coriolis effect.
+Without the Coriolis effect, winds would run north to south or south to north in each of the cells, but the Coriolis effect 'drags' the winds, giving an east or west component to the wind direction, depending on the hemisphere you are in.
+This also explains why air moves in a certain direction around an area of low pressure, why trade winds exist and it also gives us an idea of why we see certain weather in and around the UK.

-Warm moist air from the tropics gets fed north by the surface winds of the Ferrel cell.
-This then meets cool dry air moving south in the Polar cell.
-The polar front forms where these two contrasting air mass meet, leading to ascending air and low pressure at the surface, often around the latitude of the UK.
+Warm, moist air from the tropics gets fed north by the surface winds of the Ferrel cell.
+This then meets cool, dry air moving south in the Polar cell.
+The polar front forms where these two contrasting air masses meet, leading to ascending air and low pressure at the surface, often around the latitude of the UK.

 The polar front jet stream drives this area of unstable atmosphere.
-The UK and many other countries in Europe often experience unsettled weather, which comes from travelling areas of low pressure which form when moist air rises along the polar front.
+The UK and many other countries in Europe often experience the unsettled weather caused by the meeting of the Polar and Ferrel cells, which is then driven across them by the polar front jet stream.

 Weather (or low pressure) systems bearing rain and unsettled conditions move across the Atlantic on a regular basis.
 The jet stream guides these systems, so its position is important for UK weather.

-In summer, the normal position of the jet stream is to be to be north of the UK - dragging those weather systems away from our shores to give us relatively settled weather.
+In summer, the normal position of the jet stream is to be to be north of the UK - dragging those weather systems away from our shores to give us relatively settled weather; warm, dry and clear.

 Normally the jet stream runs fairly directly from west to east and pushes weather systems through quite quickly.
 However, sometimes the steering flow of the jet stream can meander (a bit like a river), curving north and south as it heads east across the Atlantic.
 This is called a meridional flow, with the more linear west to east flow being called a zonal flow.